 Yes, you can share files you create with Creative Cloud apps like any other file through email, FTP, and so on.

 Also, Creative Cloud sharing features let you share files with anyone by letting them view files in a browser.
 Viewers can turn layers on and off, see relevant metadata, comment, and even download files for editing.

-If you purchase your individual membership at a participating retailer or online store, it begins when you enter your redemption code on creative.adobe.com and click Get Started.
+If you purchase your individual membership from a retailer or an online store, it begins when you enter your redemption code.

 Yes.
-You can download and install Creative Cloud desktop applications on multiple computers, regardless of operating system.
+You can download and install Creative Cloud apps on multiple computers, regardless of the operating system.
 However, activation is limited to two machines per individual associated with the membership, and you may not use the software on these devices simultaneously.

-With Creative Cloud, you have the option of sharing information with Adobe about how you use the CC desktop apps.
-This information lets us give you a more personalized experience, and helps us improve the quality and features of products.
-This option is turned on by default and the information is associated with your Creative Cloud account.
-You can change your preference at any time on your Adobe Account Management page.
+With Creative Cloud, you have the option of sharing information with Adobe about how you use the Creative Cloud desktop apps.
+This information lets us give you a more personalized experience and helps us improve the quality and features of products.
+This option is turned on by default, and the information is associated with your Creative Cloud account.
+You can change your preference at any time on your account page.

 Yes.
-You can choose not to share information about how you use the Creative Cloud desktop apps by setting your preferences on your Account Management page.
+You can choose not to share information about using the Creative Cloud desktop apps by setting your preferences on your account page.

 You can share the following types of information about how you use the Creative Cloud desktop apps:

 - System information, such as operating system, processor, and amount of memory installed.

 - Adobe product information, such as version number